Wangyulin-user/TUMSyn/README.md

 The following steps can help you to train your own network for text-guided MR image synthesis.

 #### Step 1.
-Set the hyper-parameters of image synthesis model in the [config](https://github.com/Wangyulin-user/TUMSyn/blob/main/configs/train_lccd_sr.yaml) file. you can only modify the file roots of training/validation datasets and the batch sizes of model training .
+Set the hyper-parameters of the image synthesis model in the [config](https://github.com/Wangyulin-user/TUMSyn/blob/main/configs/train_lccd_sr.yaml) file. you can modify the file roots of training/validation datasets and the batch sizes of model training.
 #### Step 2.
-Download the pre-trained weight ([checkpoint_CLIP.pt](https://zenodo.org/records/13119176)) of the text encoder in stage 1, and save it in the [main directory](https://github.com/Wangyulin-user/TUMSyn).
-#### Step 3.
 Train the model by simply running the following command:

      python train.py

 The trained network parameters will be saved in the [save](https://github.com/Wangyulin-user/TUMSyn/tree/main/save) folder when the training process finishes.

 ### Start using TUMSyn to synthesize desired MR images
-For an easy evaluation of TUMSyn, we also provide [demo](https://github.com/Wangyulin-user/TUMSyn/blob/main/demo.py) code to perform the model inference, along with our trained weight ([checkpoint.pth](https://zenodo.org/records/13119176)) of the image synthesis model.
-The trained weight should be downloaded and put in the [save](https://github.com/Wangyulin-user/TUMSyn/tree/main/save) directory. **Note: The model should be run on a Linux machine with GPU.**
+We also provide [demo](https://github.com/Wangyulin-user/TUMSyn/blob/main/demo.py) code to perform the inference of the image synthesis model.

+**Note: The model should be run on a Linux machine with GPU.**

 ## Content